hashicorp/vault-secrets-operator/docs/threat-model/README.md

 # Vault Secrets Operator Threat Model

 The Vault Secrets Operator synchronizes secrets from Vault to [Kubernetes Secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
-This threat model highlights how using the Vault Secrets Operator affects users' security posture.
+This threat model highlights how using the Vault Secrets Operator affects users' security posture and provides some recommendations for running it securely.

 ## Executive summary and recommendations